hbc/knowledgebase/admin/chargeback_models.md

 ## CATALYST
 5 hours total including initial emails, consults and analysis.
-Exceptions may be made in consultation with Shannan for :
+Exceptions may be made in consultation with Shannan for:
-Grant submissions
+- Grant submissions
-manuscript resubmissions
+- manuscript resubmissions
-GEO (or other publication database) uploads
+- GEO (or other publication database) uploads

 ## HMS
 On quad researchers only